P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 - `psac.aurabot`

-Manages the permission to execute the command on summoning of AuraBot.
+Manages the permission to execute the command on the summoning of AuraBot.
 Players with this permission can summon Watchdogs.

 ## /acpanic